hep-mh/flounder/README.md

 ### • **Linux** •

+*ATTENTION: In the following, all commands involving``./`` assume that you are in the directory where the respective file is located.*

 <img src="https://hep-mh.com/files/mimetypes/application-x-gzip.png" alt="targz" width="70"/>

 A ``.tar.gz`` file with pre-combiled binaries for **x86_64 Debian/Ubuntu** can be downloaded from [here](https://hep-mh.com/files/packages/flounder/latest/flounder-latest-debian-x86_64.tar.gz).
 After downloading, unpack the file (preferably in a new directory) and run the command